MC1035701 - Immediate Action Required: 6 Months left, Migrate to OneNote on Windows Now!

 How this affects your organization:]

-• New Features & AI-Powered Copilot: OneNote on Windows (OneNote M365) is the future of OneNote, with continuous investment in AI-powered features like Copilot to enhance productivity.
+• Access to New Features & AI-Powered Copilot: OneNote on Windows (Microsoft 365) is our primary OneNote experience, with ongoing investments in AI-powered tools like Copilot to boost productivity.
+OneNote on Windows 10 no longer receives any new functionality.

-• Uninterrupted OneNote Experience: Beginning July 2025, users of OneNote for Windows 10 will see in-app banners prompting them to switch to OneNote (M365), which could impact their workflows.
+• A Smooth Transition Experience: Starting in July 2025, users of OneNote for Windows 10 will receive in-app banner notifications guiding them to switch to OneNote for Microsoft 365 ensuring a smooth transition and continuity in their workflow.

 What you can do to prepare: